Safety advocate urges GM switch fund to intensify victim outreach

 Ditlow’s letter said reports in federal car-safety databases suggest there may be more switch-related accidents, and that “further search is necessary” to identify possible claimants.
 He pointed to a recent report from the New York Times that said that the family of a woman killed in an early ignition-switch crash had not been aware that they were eligible to make a claim.

-“The Center for Auto Safety is concerned that the GM ignition compensation program will turn out to be little more than a public relations ploy for General Motors,” Ditlow wrote.
+“The Center for Auto Safety is concerned that the GM ignition compensation programme will turn out to be little more than a public relations ploy for General Motors,” Ditlow wrote.

 Feinberg said in an email to Reuters that he had received Ditlow's letter and would take it under advisement.
-He noted that the program has already recognized 32 deaths, nearly three times the 13 originally attributed to the switch by GM.
+He noted that the programme has already recognised 32 deaths, nearly three times the 13 originally attributed to the switch by GM.

 (Reporting by Jessica Dye; Editing by Alexia Garamfalvi; and Peter Galloway)